Who Is Melissa McCarthy?

 In 2018 McCarthy starred in the comedy Life of the Party, which was directed by her husband, and the puppet black comedy thriller The Happytime Murders, co-starring Maya Rudolph, Elizabeth Banks and Joel McHale.
 However, it was her role in that year's Can You Ever Forgive Me? that captured the attention of critics.
 Based on Lee Israel's 2008 memoir, the film features McCarthy as a struggling writer who hits pay dirt by forging letters from deceased literary greats, leading to Golden Globe and Academy Award nominations.

-In May 2019 it was announced that McCarthy would take over as host of NBC's Little Big Shots for its fourth season.
+In 2019 McCarthy joined Tiffany Haddish and Elisabeth Moss to play trio of mob wives who take charge of criminal operations in The Kitchen.
+That year it was also announced that McCarthy would take over as host of NBC's Little Big Shots for its fourth season.
 Previously hosted by Steve Harvey, Little Big Shots features children showing off their talents as singers, dancers, painters and more.

 In 2015 McCarthy launched Melissa McCarthy Seven7, a clothing line which caters to women of all sizes, ranging from size 4 to 24.